10 Calcium Rich Food To Try If You Do Not Like Milk | Truweight

 These are just a few food items which are a rich source of calcium and a good alternative to milk.
 Fortified cereals are another great way of getting calcium.

 - There are many types of cereals in the market which are loaded with calcium from 100 to 1000 mg.
-Go for products which have less percentage of sugar and a higher percentage of fiber.
+Go for products which have less percentage of sugar and a higher percentage of fibre.

 - Whey protein powder is another good source of calcium.
 Naturally, whey protein is found in milk.